Truttle1/Flug/README.md

 ### Semicolons

-Flug is a functional language where everything is evaluated as an expression.
+Flug is a language where everything is evaluated as an expression.
 Semicolons (`;`) exist to seperate Flug expressions, where the left side of the expression does side effects (like mutating variables) and the right side returns its expression to whatever comes next.